Find publicly exposed source code repositories

 Send us an opt-out email with the domain name, IP, IP range(s), or ASN.
 In the case of IP range(s) or ASN, we will request log entries from previous scan as a means of authentication.

 Deny all requests with an HTTP User-Agent prefix of “

 To support this project, consider becoming a sponsor on Ko-fi.
-All tips will be used for the crawling and email infrastructure.
+All funds will be used for the crawling and email infrastructure.

 Thank you very much!

 How unprotected .git repositories compromise website security (German, 2015)

 Source code disclosure via exposed .git folder (English, 2018)